• Webinars

 • The BulkExtensibleDependency class must be deployed on cache.

-• For API details refer to: ICache, CacheItem, Add, insert, ExecuteReader, CustomDependency, BulkExtensibleDependency, EvaluateBulk, CreateDependency, IList, ICustomDependencyProvider.
+• For API details, refer to: ICache, CacheItem, Add, insert, ExecuteReader, CustomDependency, BulkExtensibleDependency, EvaluateBulk, CreateDependency, IList, ICustomDependencyProvider.

 Step 1: Implement BulkExtensibleDependency Class

-The first step in introducing your own logic for Bulk Extensible Dependency is to inherit the BulkExtensibleDependency class.
+The first step in introducing your own logic for Bulk Extensible Database Dependency is to inherit the BulkExtensibleDependency class.

-The following class implements your custom logic to remove multiple items at a time using bulk extensible dependency.
+The following class implements your custom logic to remove multiple items at a time using Bulk Extensible Dependency.

 [Serializable]